mloesch/sickle/doc/index.rst

-Sickle is an OAI-PMH client library written in Python.
+Sickle is lightweight OAI-PMH client library written in Python.
 It has been designed to provide different levels of abstraction when communicating with OAI-PMH interfaces::